Sandeshkhali Assembly constituency

-Sandeshkhali Assembly constituency is an assembly constituency in North 24 Parganas district in the Indian state of West Bengal.
+Sandeshkhali is an assembly constituency in North 24 Parganas district in the Indian state of West Bengal.
 It is reserved for scheduled tribes.

 Overview

 As per orders of the Delimitation Commission, 123 Sandeshkhali Assembly constituency (ST) is composed of the following: Sandeshkhali I community development block, and Beramajur I, Beramajur II, Durgamandap, Jeliakhali, Korakati, Manipur and Sandeshkhali gram panchayats of Sandeshkhali II community development block.

 Sandeshkhali Assembly constituency (ST) is part of 18.
 Basirhat (Lok Sabha constituency).
 It was earlier part of Jaynagar (Lok Sabha constituency).